top of page

 Whenever I talk with someone who brings up the necessity to log the old-growth for ‘jobs,’ I tell them that, ironically, the forest defenders are on the loggers’ side.
 Angry loggers verbally and physically assault peaceful protesters [11] because they claim they are taking away their livelihood, and yet, paradoxically, the livelihood generated by extraction forestry is going to be over as soon as all of the little that is left of the old-growth is gone.
 The forest defenders are protecting the wellbeing of both the forest and those who are insisting they must cut it down.

-Kathleen Code, the Vice-chair and Communications Director for the Eco-forestry Institute Society and a spokesperson for the Rainforest Flying Squad, told me how:
+Kathleen Code, the Vice-chair and Communications Director for the Eco-forestry Institute Society and a spokesperson for the Rainforest Flying Squad told me how:

 "Industry and the government are claiming that they have to cut the old-growth in order to sustain jobs.
 But if the province has a truly sustainable model, which they claim to, then theoretically there should be enough second and third growth harvesting to keep them going.
 What they’re saying now is that maybe they don’t have as much as they would have liked because of climate change, wildfires and pine beetle infestations.
 They knew climate change has been coming for a long time.
 All of a sudden, they don’t have enough of what they call an interim supply."
 [12]

 The majority of the forest defenders and the Rainforest Flying Squad are not against logging per se.
 They are against an extraction economy.
 They are calling for a transition to a sustainable system of forest management that extends beyond forestry.
-Eco-Tourism and education programs, selective logging and the re-opening of local saw-mills, ending the exportation of raw logs to the US and China (along with its neoliberal madness of the milled wood then being sold back to us), local manufacturing and extending the sustainability of the forestry sector into the transition to sustainable power through the manufacturing of solar panels, wind and wave turbines would provide equally sustainable—and most likely even more—jobs for British Columbians.
+Eco-Tourism and education programs, selective logging and the re-opening of local saw-mills, ending the exportation of raw logs to the US and China (along with its neoliberal madness of the milled wood then being sold back to us), local manufacturing and extending the sustainability of the forestry sector into the transition to sustainable power through the manufacturing of solar panels, wind and wave turbines would provide sustainable—and most likely even more—jobs for British Columbians.
 As Secwepemc (Shuswap) Elder Mike Arnouse half-joked in response to the claim that the old-growth has to be logged for jobs, jobs, jobs: “there would be more jobs cleaning up the mess.”
 [14]

 Eco-Forestry is a model that can also be used for organizing society as a community of human beings rather than a culture of individuals; it can be used as a foundation to foster our connection to and reliance on the environment as opposed to an ideology of detachment.
-Eco-Forestry is a revolutionary transition into co-existing with, rather than dominating, the earth—what Pacheedaht Elder Bill Jones calls a spiritual economy.
+Eco-Forestry is a revolutionary transition into co-existing with, rather than dominating, the earth—what Pacheedaht Elder Bill Jones calls "a spiritual economy."
 [15]

 The Grandfather Tree